 No data or transmission over the internet can be guaranteed to be secure.
-Hence, we cannot provide any assurance regarding the security of transmission of information you communicate to us online.
+Therefore, we cannot provide any assurance regarding the security of transmission of information you communicate to us online.
 We also cannot guarantee that the information you supply will not be intercepted while being transmitted over the internet.
-Accordingly, any personal information or other information which you transmit to us online is transmitted at your own risk.
-We cannot guarantee the protection of information that a person transmits when accessing this website.
+Accordingly, any personal information or other information which you choose to transmit to us online and/or via email is transmitted at your own risk.

 We may measure and record information about the number of visitors and their use of the site for trends and statistics for marketing purposes or for the purpose of making the website more relevant and user-friendly.